 New Orleans Louisiana, USA Travel Guide

 Louis Armstrong New Orleans International Airport (MSY) is the main airport, located about 11 miles west of downtown.
-It is a modern and efficient airport handling domestic and international flights.
+It is an up-to-date and efficient airport handling domestic and international flights.

 MSY has extensive domestic connections, serving major U.S. Hubs.
-Most international travelers connect through a major U.S. Hub like Atlanta or Dallas.
+The majority of foreign visitors connect through a major U.S. Hub like Atlanta or Dallas.

 MSY has a single terminal building with three concourses.
-Amenities include free Wi-Fi, diverse dining, retail shops, and lounges.
+Amenities include free Wi-Fi, diverse dining, stores, plus lounges.

 The official shared-ride service costs $24 one-way or $44 round-trip, serving major hotel areas.
-Book online or at the ground transportation desk.
+Book on the internet or at the ground transportation desk.

 Taxis offer a flat rate of $36 to the CBD/French Quarter.
 Uber/Lyft pick up from the parking garage, with fares ranging from $35-$50.